developer20202002/Youtube-converter-project/readme.md

 **Running the app**

-1. The script runs in node environment, therfore make sure to install it locally before running.
+1. The script runs in node environment, therfore make sure to install it locally before compiling.

 2. The app requires node modules, to install them move to server directory and type in console